Preliminary plans are underway for the next symposium:

 - School of Health and Rehabilitation Sciences, University of Pittsburgh

 - Rehabilitation R&D Center of Excellence at the VA Palo Alto Health Care System

-Please join us for this exciting event where you can interact with renowned researchers and clinicians in Regenerative Rehabilitation.
-This is an emerging field that translates discoveries in tissue engineering and cellular therapies into treatments that benefit the functional outcomes of patients.
-These stimulating innovative approaches will be explored with meeting attendees who are researchers, clinicians, physicians and physical therapists.
+This symposium features renowned researchers and clinicians focused on regenerative rehabilitation treatments and therapies.
+This emerging field translates discoveries in tissue engineering and cellular therapies into treatments that benefit the functional outcomes of patients.
+These stimulating innovative approaches are explored with meeting attendees

 This meeting encourages participation of scientists, clinicians and physical therapists that are in the fields of regeneration and / or rehabilitation.
 This meeting is a platform for bridging these two areas of expertise in a setting that fosters discussion, intersection and networking.